 To be eligible for the open-source award, you must do all the following:

 If your abstract is rejected or if you otherwise failed to qualify during the unofficial period, then there is still a chance to present as CinC and win the Challenge.
 A ‘wild card’ entry has been reserved for a high-scoring entry from a team that was unable to submit an accepted abstract to CinC by the original abstract submission deadline.
 A successful entry must be submitted by the wild card entry deadline.
 We will contact eligible teams and ask them to submit an abstract.
-The abstract will still be reviewed as thoroughly as any other abstract accepted for the conference, and the team must submit an acceptable abstract.
+The abstract will still be reviewed as thoroughly as any other abstract accepted for the conference, and the team must submit a acceptable abstract.
 See Advice on Writing an Abstract.

 To improve your chances of having your abstract accepted, we offer the following advice: